 \subsection{Seed mutations and cluster algebras}

-We start with recalling definitions of the seed mutations and the cluster patterns according to \cite{fziv}.
+We start by recalling definitions of seed mutations and cluster patterns according to \cite{fziv}.
 A \emph{semifield} $\mathbb P$ is an abelian multiplicative group equipped with an addition $\oplus$ which is distributive over the multiplication.
 We particularly make use of the following two semifields.